ljh2000/ljh2000/README.md

 ### Hi there 👋

-* 📚 Undergraduate of Shanghai Jiaotong University
+* 📚 Junior of Shanghai Jiaotong University
 * 🏫 School of Cyber Science and Engineering.
 * 😄 Now an intern at KeenLab.
 * 💻 A former OIer.